ricktaylor/btpu/draft-taylor-btpu.md

 Each Segment is assigned a monotonically increasing integral sequence number, starting at zero (0).
 In addition to a sequence number, every Segment has an associated Transfer that provides context to the sequence of Segments to enable the correct reassembly of the original Bundle.
 Each Transfer is assigned a monotonically increasing number as an identifier, with each identified Transfer mapping to the segmentation of a single Bundle.

-The receiver reassembles the transferred Bundle by concatenating the Segments in the order of their sequence number.
-When all the Segments have been received and concatenated, the receiver passes the recombined Bundle to the upper layer for further processing.

-Transfer numbers are encoded using 32-bit unsigned integers, and to avoid placing a limit on the total number of Bundles that may be transferred between peers, numbers are allowed to "roll-over" to zero: the next number in the sequence is the previous number incremented by one, modulo 2^32.

-## Interleaving Transfers

-TODO: Transfer Messages associated with different Transfers, i.e with different Transfer Number field values, MAY be interleaved.

-## Transfer Lifetime {#transfer-liveness}

 The transfer of a sequence of Segments of a Bundle a sender MUST begin by emitting a [Transfer Start Message](#transfer-start-message), carrying the Transfer identifier and the first Segment, which indicates a new Transfer is starting.
-Further Segments, excluding the final Segment, MUST be emitted via the [Transfer Segment Message](#transfer-segment-message), carrying the same Transfer identifier.
+Further Segments, excluding the final Segment, MUST be emitted via the [Transfer Segment Message](#transfer-segment-message) carrying the same Transfer identifier.
 The end of a sequence of Segments MUST be indicated by emitting a [Transfer End Message](#transfer-end-message), including the final Segment and the identifier of the Transfer that is now complete.
-A sender considers a Transfer to be "active" between emitting the first Transfer Start Message, and emitting the first Transfer End Message referencing the Transfer.

-TODO: Because Messages may be in transmission lost due to the loss of Link-layer PDUs, and a sender may emit duplicate Message as a defense against loss, see [](#handling-loss), a receiver has a looser perspective on the liveness of a Transfer.
+The receiver reassembles the transferred Bundle by concatenating the Segments that share a common Transfer number in the order of their sequence number.
+When all the Segments have been received and concatenated, the receiver is assumed to pass the recombined Bundle to an upper layer for further processing.

+Transfer numbers are encoded using 24-bit unsigned integers.
+To avoid placing a limit on the total number of Bundles that may be transferred between peers, numbers are allowed to "roll-over" via zero and repeat, i.e. the next number in the sequence is the previous number incremented by one, modulo 2^24.

+## Interleaving Transfers

+In order to support the transmission of Bundles with different priorities, Transfer Messages associated with different Transfers, i.e. with different Transfer numbers, MAY be interleaved.
+This allows senders to interrupt the emission of a sequence of Segments associated with one Transfer with one or more Segments of another Transfer, preventing a large lower priority Transfer blocking a higher priority Transfers.

 ## Cancelling Transfers

-A Transfer may be aborted by the sender while a Transfer is active by the emitting of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.
+A Transfer may be aborted by the sender while a Transfer is in progress by the emitting of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.

 # Handling Link-layer PDU Loss {#handling-loss}

 Due to the unreliable nature of the link-layer protocol, Link-layer PDUs may be unexpectedly lost in transmission, resulting in the loss of the contained Messages.
 Because the underlying link-layer is assumed to be unidirectional, the protocol does not include a mechanism to trigger the retransmission of lost Messages; instead the protocol allows the sender to repeat the transmission of Bundle segments.

+The protection mechanisms that follow are logically separate from any mechanism the underlying link-layer protocol may have to protect against information loss through redundancy and erasure coding, and may be used as required by a deployment.
+If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.

+## Segment Repetition {#repetition}

 The repetition of Segments is logically separate from any mechanism the underlying link-layer protocol may have to repeat the transmission of frames, although both aim to protect against information loss through redundancy and may be used as required by a deployment.
 If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.

 TODO: The loss and repetition of Messages results in Transfer id being all over the place!

+TODO: A sender MAY repeatedly emit Transfer End and Transfer Cancel Messages.

-## Forward Error Correction
+## Forward Error Correction {#fec}

-We could reference {{?RFC6363}}, and include a Transfer FEC Start and Segment Repair Message.[^1]

-[^1]: This is a question for the WG
+TODO: This protocol uses the framework defined in {{!RFC8681}} for Forward Error Correction.
+Configuration is performed out-of-band.
+FEC Instance ID is carried in Transfer Messages, and MUST be pre-agreed.
+FEC Instance ID 0 means "No FEC".

+# Transfer Window {#transfer-window}

+TODO: Rework into sliding window.

+A sender considers a Transfer to be "active" between emitting the first Transfer Start Message, and emitting the first Transfer End Message referencing the Transfer.

+Because Messages may be in transmission lost due to the loss of Link-layer PDUs, and a sender may emit duplicate Messages as a defense against loss, see [](#repetition), a receiver MUST consider a Transfer "active" from the reception of the first Transfer Start, Transfer Segment, or Transfer Repair Message, until reception of the first Transfer End or Transfer Cancel Message.

 # Message Definitions

-All protocol Messages except the [Indefinite Padding Message](#indefinite-padding-message) follow the common "Type-Length-Value" formatting pattern, with each Message being identified by a 32-bit header that encodes the type of the Message, and the length of the content of the Message.
+All protocol Messages except the [Indefinite Padding Message](#indefinite-padding-message) follow the common "Type-Length-Value" formatting pattern, with each Message being identified by a four octet header that encodes the type of the Message, and the length of the content of the Message.

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1